janis-commerce/api-get/README.md

 ```

 #### How to disable validation
-In case database driver has an `idsStruct` defined and you want to disable validation, you can do it by overriding the `validateId` method.
+In case database driver has an `idStruct` defined and you want to disable validation, you can do it by overriding the `validateId` method.

 **eg:**
 ```javascript